Asymptotic Mean-Value Formulas for Solutions of General Second-Order Elliptic Equations: Introduction

-Here, $\A_x$ is a bounded subset of $S_+^n(\mathbb{R})$ (the set of symmetric positive semi-definite matrices) for each $x\in\mathbb{R}^n$ (the case when $\A_x$ is unbounded will be considered in subsection \ref{s-bounded.99} below).
-We observe that $\A_x$ is bounded if and only if the operator $M\mapsto F(x,M)$ is well-defined for every symmetric matrix $M\in S^n(\R)$, see Lemma \ref{Axbounded} below.
-Moreover, being an infimum of linear operators, the operator $M\mapsto F(x,M)$ defined in \eqref{operator.bounded.A} is concave.
-We note that, with minor modifications, one can also consider convex operators of the form
+Here, $\A$ is a subset of $S_+^n(\mathbb{R})$, the set of symmetric positive semi-definite matrices.
+We observe in Lemma ~\ref{Axbounded} below that the set $\A$ is bounded if and only if the operator $F(M)$ is well-defined (finite) for all $M\in S^n(\R)$.
+Therefore, $\A$ determines the set of admissible solutions, functions for which $F(D^2u)$ is finite.
+We say that

-Before stating our main results, let us provide some examples of operators of the form \eqref{operator.bounded.A} or \eqref{operator.bounded.A.sup} and the corresponding sets of matrices $\A_x$.
-In the sequel, we will denote the eigenvalues of a matrix $M \in S^n(\mathbb{R})$ by $\lambda_1(M)\leq \lambda_2(M)\leq \cdots \leq \lambda_n(M)$.
-An important example are the extremal Pucci operators for given ellipticity constants $0<\theta<\Theta$, defined as